aspose-total/Aspose.Total-Products/total/en/net/conversion/ps-to-xlam/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Render PS to XLAM" h2="Export PS File to XLAM via C# without using Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of components that enables developers to easily convert PostScript (PS) files to Excel Add-in (XLAM) within any .NET, C#, ASP.NET and VB.NET applications.
+This powerful suite of components provides a wide range of features and capabilities that make it easy to convert PS files to XLAM.

+The process of converting PS to XLAM involves two steps.
+Firstly, you need to use Aspose.PDF for .NET to export the PS file to XLSX.
+Aspose.PDF for .NET is a powerful PDF manipulation API that enables developers to create, read, edit, convert and print PDF documents within any .NET, C#, ASP.NET and VB.NET applications.
+It provides a wide range of features and capabilities that make it easy to export PS files to XLSX.

+Once the PS file has been exported to XLSX, you can then use Aspose.Cells for .NET to convert the XLSX file to XLAM.
+Aspose.Cells for .NET is a powerful spreadsheet programming API that enables developers to create, read, edit, convert and print Excel documents within any .NET, C#, ASP.NET and VB.NET applications.
+It provides a wide range of features and capabilities that make it easy to convert XLSX to XLAM.

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily convert PS file to XLAM within any .NET, C#, ASP.NET and VB.NET applications.
-Firstly, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export PS to XLSX.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert XLSX to XLAM.
+Using Aspose.Total for .NET, you can easily convert PS files to XLAM within any .NET, C#, ASP.NET and VB.NET applications.
+It provides a comprehensive suite of components that make it easy to export PS files to XLSX and then convert the XLSX file to XLAM.
+This powerful suite of components provides a wide range of features and capabilities that make it easy to convert PS files to XLAM.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}